≡ Menu

 What is the difference between a simplified issue life insurance policy and a guaranteed issue life insurance policy?

-Simplified issue life insurance policies and guaranteed issue life insurance policies are both types of life insurance policies that do not require a medical examination as a condition of coverage.
-However, there are some key differences between the two types of policies.
+Simplified-issue life insurance policies and guaranteed-issue life insurance policies are both types of life insurance policies that do not require a medical examination as a condition of coverage.
+However, there are some critical differences between the two types of policies.

 Simplified issue life insurance policies:

-Simplified issue policies may be more expensive than traditional life insurance policies that require a medical exam, but they are often more affordable than guaranteed issue policies and may offer more coverage options.
+Simplified issue policies may be more expensive than traditional life insurance policies that require a medical exam.
+Still, they are often more affordable than guaranteed issue policies and may offer more coverage options.

 Simplified issue can be both term life and whole life policies.
-Many of the life insurance companies that offer $25,000 term policies do not offer level premiums, but will increase the premiums after a specific period, such as every 5 years.
+Many life insurance companies offering $25,000 term policies do not provide level premiums but will increase the premiums after a specific period, such as every five years.

-However, the life insurance companies offering whole life will not raise your premiums, i.e. the premiums are fixed for your whole life and the coverage amount remains the same.
+However, the life insurance companies offering whole life will not raise your premiums, i.e., the premiums are fixed for your entire life, and the coverage amount remains the same.

-Many people will try and save money by buying life insurance for shorter term length, only to find they are buying coverage that might not be there when they die.
+Many people will try to save money by buying life insurance for shorter term lengths, only to find they are buying coverage that might not be there when they die.
 That is why we strongly recommend the additional cost of a permanent policy so you are guaranteed it will be there when you need it most.

 Guaranteed issue life insurance policies:

-However, since no health questions are asked, the insurer is taking on more risk by providing coverage to potentially high-risk individuals, therefore guaranteed issue policies often have much higher premiums and may have lower coverage limits than other types of life insurance.
+However, since no health questions are asked, the insurer is taking on more risk by providing coverage to potentially high-risk individuals; guaranteed issue policies often have much higher premiums and may have lower coverage limits than other types of life insurance.

-In addition, guaranteed acceptance policies will have a waiting period (referred to as a graded death benefit) before the full death benefit is payable.
+In addition, guaranteed acceptance policies will have a waiting period (a graded death benefit) before the full death benefit is payable.
 During the waiting period, the life insurance plan will only pay out a portion of the benefit or no benefit at all.

 SI vs GI

-In summary, simplified issue life insurance policies require the applicant to provide some information about their health, but do not require a medical exam, while guaranteed issue policies do not require any health information or a medical exam, but usually require a waiting period before paying out the maximum death benefit.
+In summary, simplified issue life insurance policies require the applicant to provide some information about their health but do not require a medical exam.
+In contrast, guaranteed issue policies do not need health information or a medical exam but usually require a waiting period before paying the maximum death benefit.

-Guaranteed issue policies may be more appropriate for people who have been unable to get other types of coverage due to health issues, but they may be more expensive and offer less coverage than other options.
+Guaranteed-issue policies may be more appropriate for people who cannot get other types of coverage due to health issues.
+Still, they may be more expensive and offer less coverage than other options.

 What is a graded death benefit?

-A graded death benefit provision written into all guaranteed issue life insurance policies that provide a waiting period that limits when the policy will begin providing coverage for natural causes of death.
+A graded death benefit provision is written into all guaranteed issue life insurance policies with a waiting period that limits when the policy will begin providing coverage for natural causes of death.
 Depending on the life insurance company, a graded death benefit will state that an insured will not be covered for a natural cause of death for a minimum of 2 or 3 years.

 These provisions are included within every guaranteed issue life insurance policy because the insurer does not require any medical exam or ask any health-related questions at the time of the application.

-Because of this, the insurer will have no idea what the health of the applicant is, which is why they won’t provide coverage for natural causes of death for the first 2-3 years (depending upon the carrier).
+Because of this, the insurer will have no idea what the applicant’s health is so that they won’t provide coverage for natural causes of death for the first 2-3 years (depending upon the carrier).
 Accidental causes of death will be covered immediately.

 What are the main things I should know before applying for a final expense insurance policy?

-Here at IBUSA, we always recommend that a client understand 3 things before they apply for a final expense insurance policy.
+Here at IBUSA, we always recommend that clients understand three things before applying for a final expense insurance policy.

 #1.
 When will the policy you are applying for end?

 • This will help you understand if you are applying for a term or whole life insurance policy.
-From there you can determine if they policy is going to remain in effect long enough for you needs.
+From there, you can determine if the policy will remain in effect long enough for your needs.

-• Term life is for a set period of time and generally ends at a specified age, such as 80, 85, 90, etc.
+• Term life is for a set period and generally ends at a specified age, such as 80, 85, 90, etc.

 • Whole life is permanent insurance and lasts your entire lifetime.
 Whole life also offers cash value that grows over time, although smaller policies tend to build cash value at a slower rate.